shopware/shopware/src/Core/DevOps/Locust/README.md

 The `env.json` file allows the following configurations:
 - `url`: The base url of the shopware api.
 - `oauth`: The oauth credentials.
 - `wait`: The time in seconds to wait between requests.
-To disable wait time define `"wait": None`.
+To disable wait time define `"wait": false`.
 The default value is `[3, 5]` which defines a minimal wait time of 3 seconds to a maximum of 5.
 - `aggregate`: If enabled, groups the requests by a logical key.
 Default `true`.
+- `indexing_behavior`: Allows to configure the indexing behavior.
+The default value is `false`.
+Allowed behavior values are: `disable-indexing`, `use-queue-indexing`
+- `max_api_user`: Allows to limit the number of users which sends requests against the sync api

 ## Enabled cache
 Since locust is a benchmark script, the caches should be enabled.